ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab02.md

 We also don't want to store backup files, such as the files that emacs creates that end in tilde, such as Foo.java~, Bar.java~, etc.

 The .gitignore helps us do that.
-Use the more command to list the contents of your .gitignore file:
+Use the more command to list the contents of your .gitignore file, which will look something like this (if you created a .gitignore for Java and it has more contents than this, that is fine):

     -bash-4.2$ more .gitignore
     *~